0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/reverse-migrate-from-hyperscale.md

     1. Navigate to the database in the Azure portal.
     1. In the left navigation bar, select **Overview**.
     1. Review the **Notifications** section at the bottom of the right pane.
 If operations are ongoing, a notification box appears.
-    1. Select the notification box to view details.
+    1. To view details, select the notification box.
     1. The **Ongoing operations** pane opens.
 Review the details of the ongoing operations.

 # [Azure CLI](#tab/azure-cli)